withastro/docs/src/pages/en/core-concepts/astro-components.md

 </script>
 ```

-Multiple `<script>` tags can be used on the same Astro page with methods above.
+Multiple `<script>` tags can be used on the same Astro component with methods above.

 > **Note :** Adding `type="module"` or any other attribute to the `<script>` tag will prevent it from being bundled by Astro.